dev1joe/product-management-api/README.md

 - Maybe add the feature of archiving products, for data analysis sake.

 # Commit Message:
-refactor: generalized query params default values
+refactor: migrating to base query validator class and get rid of custom query validators;